-As we mentioned in the introduction, humans used hemp make rope at least 29,000 years ago.
+As we mentioned in the introduction, humans used hemp to make rope at least 29,000 years ago.
 There is evidence of hemp being used as rope dotted throughout history.
-It appeared in southern Russia in 600 BC and Greece in 200 BC, for example.
-The mighty Vikings took hemp rope (and seeds) with them to Iceland during the middle of the ninth century AD.
+The mighty Vikings took hemp rope (and seeds) to Iceland during the middle of the ninth century AD.
 There is also evidence that Italian ships began using hemp rope as early as the tenth century AD.

-We used numerous materials to create rope throughout history.
+We have used numerous materials to create rope throughout history.
 However, many of them were susceptible to rot when exposed to seawater.
-It became a crucial material during the age of exploration.
+Hemp became a crucial material during the age of exploration.
 Typically, ships have miles of rope, with different pieces involved in various ship functions.

 One issue with hemp rope is that it could rot from the inside.
 In the past, safety checks were not as commonplace as they are now.
 As a result, hemp ropes snapping was a danger if they remained unchecked.